 Historical documents show that the year 1891 is “when the idea first entered the heads of a few energetic young men to start a band” at St. Olaf College.
 It was the first musical organization at St. Olaf, a college which is now internationally known for its excellence in music.
-Fourteen young men met four times a week to practice with the help of Prof. John Dahle and student directors from within the band.
-Under the title of the St. Olaf Cornet Band, the “Boys in White” (referring to their military-style uniforms) gave their first concert at the Northfield City Park on June 17, 1893.
+Fourteen young men met four times a week to practice with the help of Prof. John Dahle and later with student directors from within the band.
+The band gave its first ever open-air concert at Northfield City Park on June 17, 1893.

-In 1899, Andrew Onstad, a St. Olaf graduate, was named formal leader of the St. Olaf Band.
+In 1899, Andrew Onstad, a former student clarinetist, took over as the formal leader of the ensemble.
 “Mr. Onstad, having been a student here himself and knowing how hard it was for the students to meet the necessary expenses every year, to say nothing about paying a leader, undertook to instruct the band for a very small salary,” according to a report in the 1904 Viking yearbook.

 F. Melius Christiansen, who founded the college’s music department and later the St. Olaf Choir, took over direction of the St. Olaf Band in 1903.
-He took the group on its first tour in 1904, with concerts in 15 cities in southern Minnesota and northern Iowa.
+He took the group on its first tour in January of 1905, with concerts in 17 cities in southern Minnesota and northern Iowa.
 This was no small feat considering the state of transportation technology in those early years.
-In 1906, Christiansen took the Band on an even more ambitious tour – to Norway, his homeland – thus making it the first American college musical organization to conduct a concert tour abroad.
+In 1906, Christiansen took the Band on an even more ambitious tour – to Norway, his homeland – thus making it the first American college instrumental musical organization to conduct a concert tour abroad.
 The band performed for King Haakon and played to capacity crowds at 30 separate concerts.

-In ensuing years the St. Olaf Band continued to play an important role in campus activities, performing in specialized concerts, at college celebrations, and at commencement exercises.
+In ensuing years the St. Olaf Band continued to play an important role in campus activities, performing in specialized concerts, at college celebrations and at commencement exercises.
 J. Arndt Bergh assumed the position of band director in 1919, followed in time by Donald Berglund and Bruce Howden.
-Another milestone was reached in 1921 when the band welcomed its first female members, Klara Overby and Clara Duea.
+Another milestone was reached in the 1920-21 season when the band welcomed its first female members, Klara Overby and Clara Duea.

-The St. Olaf Band opened the newest page in its illustrious history with the 1994 appointment of Dr. Timothy Mahr as conductor, replacing Miles Johnson who retired after his 37th year as band director.
-A St. Olaf graduate, Dr. Mahr has since continued Miles Johnson’s legacy pushing the band to new levels at every possible opportunity.
+The St. Olaf Band opened the next page in its illustrious history with the 1994 appointment of Dr. Timothy Mahr as conductor, replacing Miles Johnson who retired after his 37th year as band director.
+A St. Olaf graduate and a prominent composer, Dr. Mahr has since continued the band’s legacy by pushing the ensemble to new levels at every possible opportunity.
 Besides traditional annual domestic tours, the band, under Dr. Mahr’s direction, has toured in Norway, Britain and Ireland, Mexico, Japan, Spain, Italy and France and, in 2018, Australia and New Zealand.
 The band celebrated its 125th anniversary with a winter tour climaxing in a concert at Carnegie Hall in New York City on Feb.
 6, 2016.
 The band was the 2021 recipient of The American Prize for small college band programs.